New York City sports travel guide

-If you’d like to hit a lot of attractions, consider a CityPass or a similar tourist coupon book that offers discounted admission to a number of popular sights.
+If you’d like to hit a lot of attractions, consider a CityPass, a tourist coupon book that offers discounted admission to a number of popular sights.
 It also helps tremendously to prioritize which attractions you’re most interested in seeing during your New York travels and use it as a guide for your daily itineraries.

 See a show